PNNL-Comp-Mass-Spec/GlyQ-IQ/Readme.txt

 even if they don't have spaces.
 For an example command line with full paths, see file bin\WorkDir\StartProgram_Core1.bat

+For a second example, see bin\ExampleData\StartProgram_Core1.bat and the releated files in that directory.

 == Results File ==